rich2025/Personal-Alert-Device/README.md

 Notes:
 1. Must set up Firebase before implementing any user specific actions (e.g., Profile Picture, Name, Age, Contacts, etc.)
 2. Authentication should be done using single-click sign on
+3. Migrate History into Health and change button to Chat/How to use